sebastianAtWillowTree/vocable-ios/README.md

 Matt Kubota, Kyle Ohanian, Duncan Lewis, Ameir Al-Zoubi, and many more from [WillowTree](https://willowtreeapps.com/) 💙.

 ## License
 vocable-ios is released under the MIT license.
-See [LICENSE](LICENSE) for details
+See [LICENSE](LICENSE) for details.

 ## Other Variants
 vocable-android is available on [Google Play](https://play.google.com/store/apps/details?id=com.willowtree.vocable) and is also [open-source](https://github.com/willowtreeapps/vocable-android).